 The Admissions Committee considers each applicant upon an individual basis.
 Your undergraduate performance, as evidenced by success in a challenging course of study, good performance on the LSAT, Personal Statement, and personal recommendations,are the primary determinant of admission.

 Admission is for the fall semester only.
-Regular applications are accepted beginning October 1st, with April 15th being the deadline date.
+The Admissions Committee will begin accepting applications on September 15, 2014 for the Fall 2015 semester.
+If you have any questions please contact the Admissions Office at 207-780-4341.
 The Admissions Committee operates on a modified rolling admission basis.
 A candidate is notified as soon as an admission decision is made.
 The review of completed files begins as early as December 1st with some notification letters being sent at that time.
-Most candidates will receive a decision by April at the latest.
+Most candidates will receive a decision by the end of April.

 For more specific information on how to apply, please go to:

 Under the Family Education Rights and Privacy Act of 1974 we will share information about the status of your application file only with you, the applicant.
 It is advisable to designate an individual, typically a parent or partner, to deal on your behalf with the Law School if you expect to be out of the country during the application process.
 To do so, please send a letter to the Admissions Office authorizing and naming your designee to work with our office on your behalf.

 The demographic information asked on the application is requested on a voluntary basis, will be kept confidential, and is intended to assist the University in providing data to demonstrate compliance with civil rights laws.
 Participation is optional.
 Refusal to complete this information will not be used to deny access or admission or otherwise affect consideration of your application.